gratajik/AmazonMusic/README.md

   - Iterate through the results, finding the first album that matches the song name
   - Return that album as the "best" result

+The repo contains the the .net library to do this, AmazonMusicAPI, and a simple wrapper, GetSongAlbumArt.
+This obvously can be extended a lot - it's exactly what I need, and is not meant to be a generic wrapper.